yashc18/Blockchain-voting-dapp/README.md

 - Better legitimate user checking through biometrics
 - Better voters and candidate data insertion
 - Multiple candidate positions for voting

-## Note

-This project is not intended to be a fully fledged voting system.
-It is just a proof of concept to understand the basics of blockchain technology.
-It is done as a final project of Blockchain Fellowship 2022 by [esatya.io](https://esatya.io/fellowship/2021).